Functions for Positive Least Squares (PSL) fitting of respeciate profiles

 This implementation of PLS applies the following modeling constraints:

-1. It generates a model of x
+1. It generates a model of x that is positively constrained linear

-product of the profiles in m
+product of the profiles in m, so outputs can only be

 zero or more.
-Although the model is generated using nls
+Although the model is generated using nls,

 which is a Nonlinear Least Squares (NLS) model, the fitting term applied